Fill your College Details

 The conceptual schema layer of a Database Management System (DBMS) defines how data is structured within a database.
 It provides the tools for database administrators to create the logical layer of the database.

 The Conceptual Schema sits between the Internal Schema and the External Schema and represents the logical view of the entire database while hiding the details of physical storage structures.
-It only defines the structure of the data, including relationships, constraints, and entities, And what kind of data is to be stored in the database.
+It only defines the structure of the data, including relationships, constraints, and entities, and what kind of data is to be stored in the database.
 Database administrators and programmers often use this schema to define the database's core structure.

 The administrator's choice of data types is an interesting aspect of the logical layer.
 All databases support a limited number of data types.
 In the logical layer, an administrator can choose between 32-bit integers, 64-bit floating point numbers or even binary large objects, or BLOBs, and character large objects, or CLOBs.
 However, those options are available at the logical layer only if they are implemented in the physical layer.